Hughes Airwest Flight 706: Survivability

-The NTSB determined that it had been impossible for any passenger aboard the Hughes Airwest DC-9 to survive the collision, disintegration, and crash of the aircraft.
+The NTSB determined it would have been impossible for any passenger aboard the Hughes Airwest DC-9 to survive the collision, disintegration, and crash of the aircraft.
 Though a severe ground fire ravaged both crash sites, the NTSB determined that all of the victims had died in the crash itself.

-It was determined, however, that both crewmembers aboard the Marine F-4B could have survived the collision.
+It was further determined that both crewmembers aboard the Marine F-4B could have survived the collision.
 Further investigation by the NTSB revealed a design flaw in the ejector seat and canopy assemblies of the fighter plane whereby the pilot would probably not be able to eject if the radar intercept officer ejected first.
-Since the specific design of ejector seats installed in the F-4B were not intended to be fired through the aircraft's canopy, a circuit breaker kept the seat from ejecting if the canopy was in place.
+Since the ejector seats installed in the F-4B were not intended to be fired through the aircraft's canopy, a circuit breaker kept the seat from ejecting if the canopy was in place.
 Once the canopy was manually unlocked, the ejector seat circuit was completed and could be fired.
-This specific design of ejector seat, however, had a tendency of being unable to complete the circuit in the pilot's ejector seat if the aft ejector seat was fired first.
+This design of ejector seat had a tendency of being unable to complete the circuit in the pilot's ejector seat if the aft ejector seat was fired first.
 The F-4B aircraft were in the process of being modified with a newly designed canopy when the collision occurred.
-Aircraft based at MCAS El Toro were slated to begin upgrades in July 1971; at the time of the collision, '458' was still operating with the original canopy configuration, and the pilot was consequently unable to eject from the aircraft.
+Aircraft based at MCAS El Toro were slated to begin upgrades in July 1971; at the time of the collision, '458' was still operating with the original canopy configuration, and the pilot was unable to eject from the aircraft.

 Probable cause and recommendations

-The NTSB released their final accident report on August 30, 1972.
+The NTSB released its final accident report on August 30, 1972.
 The report concluded: